kennedyoliveira/ultimate-pastebin-intellij-plugin/TRANSLATION-CONTRIB.md

 Currently the plugin only supports the languages below:

 - English (Native By Kennedy Oliveira - Owner and Plugin Developer)
-- Portugues Brasileiro (By Aninha Pessoni)
+- Português Brasileiro (By Aninha Pessoni)

 ### Translation